TaySabrina/AutomationLoginPage/README.md

 ***Refactoring and Improvements***

 I refactored the code and used Page Factory as an improvement.
 I also implemented new locators, which I will use soon for additional tests.
-Additionally, I included a new test to validate other data inputs.

 Page Factory
 The Page Factory design pattern is used in this project to efficiently initialize and manage web element locators.